 - De Barras entered Cheaspeake Bay and sailed to the James River.

 - 14 Sept

 - Washington, Rochambeau, Chasteleaux arrived at Williamsburg.

 - Washington and Rochambeau met de Grasse aboard the Ville de Paris.
 Also present were Knox, Chastellux and Duportail.
 (Lafayette did not attend.)

 - The allied armies from New York began arriving at Williamsburg.

 - 26 Sep

-- The Allied armies from the north completed their arrival at camps around Wiliamsburg.
+- The Allied armies from the north completed their arrival at camps around Williamsburg.
 Militia continued to add to Lafayette's force in Virginia and to join with Washington's troops as they moved south from New York.
-A rough estimate is that the Americans had 5,700 Continentals and 3,100 militia at the begining of the siege of Yorktown.
+A rough estimate is that the Americans had 5,700 Continentals and 3,100 militia at the beginning of the siege of Yorktown.
 The 7,000 plus troops in the French land army does not count French naval forces on ships and that served on land, mainly to support the artillery.

 Force sizes varied during the campaign and estimated strengths are indicated in the foregoing narrative outline.
 In particular, the militia counts were very uneven, with the most arriving toward the end of the campaign when the Yorktown Campaign had begun.